Fanis987/GameDevEssentials-QuestSystem/README.md

         {
             quest.TryProgress( progressValue, taskId, assetId)
             if(quest.IsCompleted){
-                //do sth / give rewards based on how your game works continue;
+                // Do sth like giving rewards based on how your game works continue;
             }
-            // otherwise maybe update some UI or log sth GD.Print(quest.Title);
+            // Otherwise maybe update some UI or log sth with the quest progress
+            // You can use exposed properties of the quest object for this:
+            GD.Print(quest.Title);
         }
     }